Transylvania University logo

 Key Highlights

-• Founded in 1780, it is Kentucky's oldest university and the first college established west of the Allegheny Mountains.
+• Founded in 1780, it is Kentucky's oldest university, celebrating over 240 years of education.

-• Motto: "In Lumine Illo Tradimus Lumen" (Latin for "In That Light, We Pass on the Light").
+• Motto: "In Lumine Illo Tradimus Lumen" (In That Light, We Pass on the Light).

 Timeline